 II.Section1.A.1.
 Composition.
-The University Senate shall have fifty (50) members distributed as follows: the University President, who shall be an ex officio non-voting member, the Chief Academic Officer, who shall be an ex officio non-voting member, thirty-seven (37) members who are faculty selected as described in II.Section1.A.2, four (4) members who are staff selected as described in II.Section1.A.3, two (2) members who are students selected as described in II.Section1.A.4, and five (5) members identified as Presidential Appointees selected as described in II.Section1.A.5.
+The University Senate shall have forty-nine (49) members distributed as follows: the University President, who shall be an ex officio non-voting member, the Chief Academic Officer, who shall be an ex officio non-voting member, thirty-seven (37) members who are faculty selected as described in II.Section1.A.2, four (4) members who are staff selected as described in II.Section1.A.3, two (2) members who are students selected as described in II.Section1.A.4, and four (4) members identified as Presidential Appointees selected as described in II.Section1.A.5.
 Faculty representation shall always constitute at least seventy-five percent of the voting membership of the University Senate.

 II.Section1.A.1.a.
 Voting.
 Only faculty vote on academic matters.
-In this context, faculty is defined as being a member of the corps of instruction for votes of the academic standing committees – specifically the Academic Policy Committee, the Educational Assessment and Policy Committee, and the Faculty Affairs Policy Committee – while faculty is defined as being an elected faculty senator for votes of the university senate.
+In this context, faculty is defined as being a member of the corps of instruction for votes of the academic standing committees – specifically the Academic Policy Committee and the Faculty Affairs Policy Committee – while faculty is defined as being an elected faculty senator for votes of the university senate.
 Further, academic matters are defined as such fundamental areas as research, faculty status, and those aspects of student life which relate to the educational process as contextualized in the Statement on Government of Colleges and Universities in the American Association of University Professors Policy Documents and Reports, which is colloquially known as the AAUP Redbook.
 The presiding officer in conference with ECUS will make the final determination regarding voting status on issues involving academic matters.

 II.Section1.A.1.b.
 Proxy Voting.
 Voting by proxy is not permitted at any meeting of the University Senate or any meeting of any committee (including a subcommittee) of the University Senate unless an explicit allowance is made for voting by proxy in these bylaws.